spidernet-io/spiderpool/docs/usage/rdma-ib.md

 2. [IPoIB CNI]（ https://github.com/mellanox/ipoib-cni ）provides an IPoIB network card for POD, without RDMA device.
 It is suitable for conventional applications that require TCP/IP communication, as it does not require an SRIOV network card, allowing more PODs to run on the host

-### Shared usage of RoCE-capable NIC with macvlan or ipvlan
+### RDMA network card based on IB-SRIOV

-The following steps demonstrate how to enable shared usage of RDMA devices by Pods in a cluster with two nodes via macvlan CNI:
+The following steps demonstrate how to use [IB-SRIOV](https://github.com/k8snetworkplumbingwg/ib-sriov-cni) on a cluster with 2 nodes.
+It enable Pod to own SR-IOV network card and RDMA devices with network namespace isolation:

-1. Ensure that the host machine has an RDMA card installed and the driver is properly installed, ensuring proper RDMA functioning.
+1. Ensure that the host machine has an Infiniband card installed and the driver is properly installed.

     In our demo environment, the host machine is equipped with a Mellanox ConnectX-5 NIC with RoCE capabilities.
 Follow [the official NVIDIA guide](https://developer.nvidia.com/networking/ethernet-software) to install the latest OFED driver.
 To confirm the presence of RDMA devices, use the following command: